ccoenraets/es6-tutorial-data/ecmascript6-features.md

     - Replace all `var` definitions with `let`
     - Replace all `function()` definitions with arrow functions
     - Replace string concatenation with template strings

-    > Do not use ECMAScript 6 promises yet.
+    - Do **NOT** use ECMAScript 6 promises yet.
 You will do that in the next module.

+    > If you are not familiar with these features, make sure you complete [this tutorial](http://ccoenraets.github.io/es6-tutorial/) first.

 ## Step 2: Set Up Babel and Webpack